Piriaco/rebuildwebex/README.md

 There are two binaries in the *builds* folder: a Linux binary and a Windows binary.

 > There will be a MacOS binary ***as soon as possible***.
 > Until then, you can use the Windows version in MacOS using the Mono runtime.

 All the binaries have been compiled for x64 architecture.

 - The Linux binary contains all the libraries and the Mono runtime necessary to execute it.
-You should need to install anything, just execute it from CLI `./rebuild`.
+You should not need to install anything, just execute it from CLI `./rebuild`.
 If there is a `System.DllNotFoundException: libgdiplus.so.0` error, delete the *libgdiplus.so.0* file from this folder `rm libgdiplus.so.0` and install it from your distribution package management system.
 For example, in *Debian* based distros, it would be `sudo apt install libgdiplus`.